 About the Prize

-Now in its sophomore season, the Cercador Prize recognizes works of literature in translation as selected by a committee of independent booksellers based across the United States.
+The Cercador Prize recognizes works of literature in translation as selected by a committee of independent booksellers based across the United States.

 Translators based anywhere in the world are eligible for the Cercador Prize.